-The International Legal Studies Program was developed with the generous support of the Arthur Curtis James Foundation and the late Myron C. Taylor, LL.B.
-'94.
-A program of concentrated study in the international legal field is offered to the students.
-A number of foreign scholars and students have come to Ithaca for research and study.
-The Ford Foundation in 1956 made a substantial grant to the Law School, to be spent during the following ten years, principally in conducting faculty seminars in the field of comparative law and summer conferences in the field of public international law.
+The International Legal Studies Program was developed with the generous support of the Arthur Curtis James Foundation and the late

+Myron C. Taylor, LL.B.
+1894.
+Students are offered a program of concentrated study in the international legal field, as described elsewhere in this Announcement.
+A number of foreign scholars and students come to Ithaca for research and study.
+The Ford Foundation in 1956 made a substantial long-term grant to the Law School, the proceeds of which have been principally expended in conducting faculty seminars in the field of comparative law and summer conferences in the field of public international law.

 In the faculty seminars, scholars from other countries join with members of the Cornell law faculty to explore and compare various branches of the law in each of the countries represented.
-The concept of "General Principles of Law Recognized by Civilized Nations" has been selected as the over-all connecting topic of the seminars.
+A major comparative study dealing with the formation of contracts, which has emerged from these seminars, is about to be published.